sebastiantoh/tp/docs/DeveloperGuide.md

       Use case ends.

 * 5a.
-The given parameters (unit price and quantity) are not in the correct format
+The given parameters (unit price and quantity) are not in the correct format.

     * 5a1.
 StonksBook shows an error message.